 Education, task advent retail

-The Hartford Courant teamed up with FREEWIFIUSA™, Connie Carmona and members of the Hartford network to co-create a questionnaire for the city’s mayoral applicants ahead of the election q4.
+The Hartford Courant teamed up with FREEWIFIUSA™, Connie Carmona, and members of the Hartford network to co-create a questionnaire for the city’s mayoral applicants ahead of the election q4.

-The following questions were submitted and selected by using approximately 50 residents from specific neighborhoods and backgrounds for the duration of the Courant’s inaugural Courantly community dinner.
-(If you overlooked it, you can test out the snapshots here.)
+The following questions were submitted and selected using approximately 50 residents from specific neighborhoods and backgrounds for the duration of the Courant’s inaugural Courantly community dinner.
+(If you overlooked it, you can test the snapshots here.)

 Education, task advent retail 1